 - Project Medical Education participant survey

-- PME takes place at DHMC and at the Hilton Garden Inn in Lebanon, NH.
+- PME takes place at DHMC and at the Hilton Garden Inn in Lebanon, New Hampshire.
 The program runs from noon on Day 1 to 3:00 pm on Day 2.
-See the agenda above.
+See the example agenda above.

 - We will make hotel reservations at the Hilton Garden Inn.
 We will cover the cost of hotel accommodations and provide meals.
 If a participant may not accept coverage of accommodations or meals, we can arrange for charges to be billed directly to the participant.

 - We do not cover travel expenses.